Best Tactics to Warm-up an Email IP

 What is IP warm-up?

-IP warm-up refers to the process of establishing a good sender reputation that will allow you to send more emails directly to subscribers’ inboxes.
+IP (or SMTP) warm-up refers to the process of establishing a good sender reputation that will allow you to send more emails directly to subscribers’ inboxes.

 It is worth noting that you only need to warm up your IP if you use a dedicated IP address to send emails to your subscribers.
 You do not need a warm-up if you use email marketing services offered by marketing automation platforms like GetResponse or Sendinblue as these platforms send emails using their own IP addresses.
 HOWEVER, while using their IP is the default option, if they will monitor that your campaign’s opening rates are utterly low, or if your bounce rate is high, the email marketing platform will probably ask you to stop using their IP, which may also lead to the inactivation of your account and loss of your data.
 Having that in mind, you want to keep your email marketing performances excellent, never mind the type of IP you are using.